Georges034302/ghcp-course/session2/java/ghcp_userapp_demo.md

 ### ✨ Create `FindHardcodedSecrets.ql`
 > **Prompt:** \
-> "Write a CodeQL query to detect hardcoded API keys or secrets in Java.
+> Write a CodeQL query to detect hardcoded API keys or secrets in Java.
 > Match string literals that include the words `apiKey`, `token`, `secret`, or `password`."

 > ✅ **Expected Output:**